 People who possess positive empathy don’t get jealous, they get excited.
 They are thrilled when:

 Negative empathy is the ability to comfort others when they’re down.
-People who posses this trait will:
+People who possess this trait will:

 2. They are humble.

 People who are genuinely enjoyable to be around are humble, not arrogant.
 They don’t wave awards in people’s faces.
-They don’t name drop for the sake of sounding important.
+They don’t name-drop for the sake of sounding important.
 They don’t toot their own horns.
-They don’t have an aura of I-am-the-coolest-person-in-the-world.
+They don’t act like they’re above any person or situation.

 3. They are vulnerable.